ABOUT US

 Ivan Franceschini

-Ivan Franceschini is a Senior Lecturer in Chinese Studies at the University of Botswana.
-His research mainly focuses on labour rights in China and on Global China as seen from the vantage point of Cambodia.
+Ivan Franceschini is an incoming lecturer at the Centre for Contemporary Chinese Studies, Asia Institute, University of Melbourne.
 He is a founder and co-editor of the Made in China Journal and The People’s Map of Global China / Global China Pulse.
 His latest books include Afterlives of Chinese Communism: Political Concepts from Mao to Xi (ANU Press and Verso Books, 2019), Xinjiang Year Zero (ANU Press, 2021), Proletarian China: A Century of Chinese Labour (Verso Books, 2022), and Global China as Method (Cambridge University Press, 2022).
 With Tommaso Facchin, he co-directed the documentaries Dreamwork China (2011) and Boramey: Ghosts in the Factory (2021).
+He is currently working on a new book on modern slavery in the online scam industry in East and Southeast Asia.

 Nicholas Loubere